Where to Eat & Drink

 Where to Stay

-We’re major fans of The Grand America when you’re looking for a super-luxe getaway—this grande dame of Salt Lake hospitality leaves nothing to be desired, from its impeccable gardens to its renowned spa and pool.
+There are countless options when it comes to a place to lay your head, ranging from budget to high-glam and everything in between.
+We’re major fans of the Grand America when you’re looking for a super-luxe getaway—this grande dame of Salt Lake hospitality leaves nothing to be desired, from its impeccable gardens to its renowned spa and pool.

 Hotel Monaco is a hip standby right in the city center, while Peery Hotel is a historic and cozy option right on Broadway.
 And if romance is in the cards, check out the Inn on the Hill, a bed and breakfast on the hilltop just a few blocks above the heart of downtown.
 The Inn’s lush gardens and turn-of-the-century architecture make you feel a world away, even though all the magic of downtown is within a moment’s reach.